-Program Coordinator: Jason Swift, EdD (603) 535-2201, e-mail: jaswift2@plymouth.edu
+Program Coordinator: Jason Swift, EdD e-mail: jaswift2@plymouth.edu

-The MAT in Art Education has two concentrations.
-The fifth-year concentration is an extension of the PSU BFA degree.
-The certification concentration is for adult students who possess a baccalaureate degree in fine arts, visual arts, studio art, or graphic design, and want to gain K-12 Art Education Certification endorsement.
+The Graduate Program in Art Education has three concentrations.
+The first is a fifth year concentration that is an extension of the PSU BFA degree.
+The second is an MAT in Art Education degree for those who possess a baccalaureate degree in fine arts, visual arts, studio art, or graphic design.
+The third is a certification only concentration for those who possess a baccalaureate in fine arts, visual arts, studio art, or graphic design.
+Each of these concentrations are paths to endorsement for K-12 Art Education Certification.

-The fifth-year MAT consists of 36 graduate credits.
-The capstone experience integrates coursework, prior experience, and research.
-The 36 credits are based on students fulfilling nine credits of art education within their BFA degree: Foundations of Art Education, Methods and Materials in Art Education, Instructional Planning and Pedagogy in Arts Education, and Curriculum Assessment in Art Education.
+The fifth-year BFA/MAT in Art Education degree consists of 36 graduate credits.
+The 36 credits are based on students fulfilling nine credits of undergraduate art education courses within their BFA degree: Foundations of Art Education, Methods and Materials for Art Education, Instructional Planning and Pedagogy for Art Education, and Curriculum and Assessment for Art Education.
 If not completed, additional coursework in art education will be required to fulfill these equivalencies.